jssql1234/docs-sqlacc/docs/usage/stock/stock-report.md

 ### How to Assign Batch to Your Stock Item

-- For example, After you have created your batch codes and assigned the items at "Maintain Batch" go to Sales Invoice.
-Select the stock item and slect the batch
+- For example, After creating your batch codes and assigning the items at "Maintain Batch", go to Sales Invoice.
+Select the stock item and select the batch

 ![print-stock-batch-expiry3](../../../static/img/usage/stock/stock-report/print-stock-batch-expiry3.png)